 The Korean Jindo is a medium-sized, rare spitz breed.
-“Spitz” is a term that’s used to describe a group of dogs with similar characteristics, namely a thick double coat, a wedged-shaped head, upright triangular ears, and a long tail that curls up and over the back.
-Also called Northern breeds, spitz breeds are a frequently found in cold and snowy parts of the world.
-The Korean Jindo is a natural breed, meaning it developed naturally without much manipulation from humans.
-The Korean Jindo comes in a variety of colors, including red fawn, white, black, black and tan, wolf grey and brindle.
+“Spitz” is a term that’s used to describe a group of dogs with similar characteristics, namely a thick double coat, a wedge-shaped head, upright triangular ears, and a long tail that curls up and over the back.
+Also called Northern breeds, spitz breeds are frequently found in cold and snowy parts of the world.
+The Korean Jindo is a natural breed, meaning it developed without much manipulation from humans.

 Characteristics of the Korean Jindo

 The Korean Jindo is beautiful to behold but is also one that demands a specific type of owner.
 They are tremendously territorial, which makes them great watchdogs.
 However, their territorial nature means they can be aggressive toward other animals, especially other dogs of the same sex.
 Korean Jindos are also suspicious of strangers, to the point that it can be difficult to have other people watch the dog if you must be out of town.
 In the right hands, the Korean Jindo is an exceedingly loyal and faithful companion.

 The Korean Jindo originated on a small island off the coast of South Korea called Jindo, from which the breed takes its name.
 The Korean Jindo was known on this island for thousands of years where it lived amongst humans but was allowed to roam freely.
 They hunted alongside their owners and guarded their homes.
 In Korea, the Jindo is considered a national treasure.
 Korean Jindos were included in the opening ceremonies of the 1988 Olympic Games, which were held in Seoul, Korea.